Allyooop/recruit-middleman/project.md

 ## Events

-Each major event will have a custom HTML landing page created for it with social media
+Each major event will have a custom HTML landing page created for it with social media tags appropriate for campaigns